zshoals/ECX-Haxe-Notes/README.md

 # Macro Spam
 ECX uses a lot of macros that break Haxe's rules.
 It contains several instances of automated variable assignment and generates most things for you.
 Wire<T> and Family<T> are great examples of this in action.

+# What is a World?
+Contains all the assigned Services (Systems, Components, Services) that have been assigned to it from the WorldConfig it was instantiated with.
+More than one World should be possible.

 # What is a Component?
 Components are (mostly) data classes, although they are not excluded from having other functions.
 Don't make them yourself, just use AutoComp.